Last Updated: May 2023

 Completing any task one-handed can be very very challenging, especially when it involves a multistep process or dynamic activity that previously required two hands.
 For instance, most people brush their teeth one-handed at baseline, but very few have had every chopped vegetable or made an oven-roasted chicken one-handed.
 Fortunately, there are many tricks and adaptive equipment which can help make a one-handed activity less frustrating and more efficient.

 First things first.
 Set up the environment for success.
 It is important to implement the use of energy conservation (prevention of wasteful energy) and work simplification (making tasks as easy on yourself as able) strategies when completing cooking tasks post to increase the ease and safety of the activity.
 The following suggestions are ways to optimize the environment.

 Modified Environment for Cooking With One Hand

 Have all items that need water next to the sick or items that will go on the stove or oven top placer before beginning to work with them.
 Make a plan and have everything ready to go to lessen the burden of in-the-moment activity.

-Place Items At Optimal Height Of Counter Or Wheelchair Height.
+Place Items At the Optimal Height Of the Counter Or Wheelchair Height.